-For US operations, site specific Water Management Plans are completed prior to all developments.
+For US operations, regulatorily required Water Management Plans are completed prior to all developments.

-These water-related risk assessments consisted of interviewing all Asset Teams about their water requirements forecast for the short, medium and longer terms.
-The projected water requirements were compared with water availability forecasts to identify areas of risk.
+These water-related risk assessments include Asset Team forecasts for the short, medium and long terms.
+The projected water requirements are compared with water availability forecasts to identify areas of risk.

-The assessments included available water quantity/quality, other water user's cumulative effects, local stakeholders' interests, pending and potential regulations and regional climatic trends.
+The assessments include available water quantity/quality, other water user's cumulative effects, local stakeholders' interests, pending and potential regulations and regional climatic trends.